JSVinasco/jsvinasco.github.io/index.md

 Hey mi name is Juan Sebastián Vinasco Salinas.

-I am a senior student in Topography Engineering at Universidad del Valle in Colombia, I have knowledge in remote sensing, digital image processing, spatial analysis, geographic information systems and their integration with environmental sensors.
+I am a Topography Engineering at Universidad del Valle in Colombia, and work between October 2020 and August 2024 at CESBIO in several projects closely linked to the French space agency.
+I have knowledge in remote sensing, digital image processing, spatial analysis, geographic information systems and their integration with environmental sensors.
 I am interested in working in remote sensing applications on both active and passive satellite